lucasabuela/my_first_nn/README.md

 # My first neural network (in progress)

 ## Abstract
 My first neural network.
-I will try to represent, and train, from scratch, the multilayer perceptron presented in 3b1b explanation series on NN.
+I represent, and train, from scratch (=numpy only), the multilayer perceptron presented in 3b1b explanation series on NN.

 ## How to build the project
 This project uses a few libraries.
 To add them to the environment, from the root directory, run `pip install .`.
 They are listed in the `pyproject.toml` file.
 You might also install them manually.